 How to get there:

 By car/scooter: Travel along Highway 11 until you reach the spot.
 There is usually plenty of free parking here.
+Looking for a scooter rental in Hualien?
+You can search KKday here or Klook here to look for options.
+You can also check out our scooter rental guide here.

 By bus: There is a stop here on Bus 304's route, or take bus 1140 from Hualien Station to Fanshuliao bus stop.
+You can book tickets to travel to Hualien via inter-city bus on Klook here.

 Please see below: